click on photo to go back...

 Abover right: Marion Shockley (Nikki) opposite Carleton G. Young as Ellery Queen in a photo for episode 92 "The Midnight Visitor" (1942).

-He took over from Hugh Marlowe as Ellery Queen from Jan 1942 and in 1943, he was also heard in the Quiz Uncle Jim's Question Bee (NBC Blue, June 18.
+He took over from Hugh Marlowe as Ellery Queen from January 1942 into 1943, he was also heard in the Quiz Uncle Jim's Question Bee (NBC Blue, June 18.
 1942, announcer), Commandos (aka Chips Davis Commando, CBS, Jul.
 30. 1942 - Oct 9.
 1943), The O'Neills (1943), and The Story of Mary Marlin (1943).
 According to Variety he left the Ellery Queen series "around August 1943" to take up his contract with 20th Century Fox.
 As early as June, Ruthrauft & Ryan had begun auditioning for a new Ellery Queen which they found in Sydney Smith.

 The films at 20th did not deliver the success hoped for; the following films at MGM did a little better: Ladies of Washington (20th Century Fox, May 25.
 1944), Thunderhead: Son of Flicka** (20th Century Fox, March 15.
 1945), Thrill Of A Romance (MGM, May 23.
 1945); and Bud Abbott and Lou Costello in Hollywood (MGM, Oct.
 5 1945).